Mihir-Ai-lab/mihir-ai-lab.github.io/work/data-burrough/index.md

 ### Data Burrough: A Community of Doers
 ---

-**Data Burrough** is a global community I launched for AI engineers, builders, and enthusiasts:
+**Data Burrough** is a global community of AI engineers, builders, and enthusiasts that power the Ostrich AI ecosystem:

 🏆 **Hands-on datathons** solving industry use-cases
 🤝 **Open collaboration** on datasets, code, and compute